This post may contain affiliate links. Please see my disclosure policy for details.

-As it is cooler in the Da Lat mountains and one of the only places which wasn’t affected by Agent Orange during the Vietnam war period, this is where the majority of their flowers and produce grow.
+As it is cooler in the Da Lat mountains and one of the only places which weren’t affected by Agent Orange during the Vietnam war period, this is where the majority of their flowers and produce grow.

-7. Crazy Canyoning
+7. Go Crazy Canyoning

-Tip: Book through a recognised tour operator with an experienced guide!
+Tip: Book through a recognised tour operator with an experienced guide.

 8. Ho Chi Minh City